 1. Alpine spring water in a tap.

-I changed my mind when I was explained that Viennese water comes from Alpine mountain sources (check out: Where the Alps begin and Hiking in the Viennese Alps).
+To be honest I was quite skeptical but I changed my mind when I was explained that Viennese water comes from Alpine mountain sources (check out: Where the Alps begin and Hiking in the Viennese Alps).
 Springwater is supplied to Vienna by a 120 km aqueduct, which, as I heard, was built for the Emperor and his court, but later it was decided to make this crystal clear water available to other people.
 What’s interesting, the water flows through the hydroelectric power plant, producing 65 million kilowatt-hours of energy, which is enough to cover the electricity demand of the entire city of Vienna!
 Very smart, isn’t it?

 I have to admit that Viennese water tastes good.
 And there is nothing more refreshing than having a glass of cold water on a hot summer’s day.
 You don’t have to put it in the fridge, throw ice cubes, and so on.
 You just turn on the tap and drink.
 What’s more, there are sources in the city where you can pour drinking water into your bottle.
 It’s one of those things I miss when I don’t live in Vienna anymore.